greg-js/arch-wiki-md-repo/wiki/_content/MATE.md

 ## Configuration

-MATE can be configured with it's _Control Center_ application (_mate-control-center_) provided by the [mate-control-center](https://www.archlinux.org/packages/?name=mate-control-center) package.
+MATE can be configured with its _Control Center_ application (_mate-control-center_) provided by the [mate-control-center](https://www.archlinux.org/packages/?name=mate-control-center) package.
 To manage some hardware, you may need to install additional tools.

 	Audio